raganwald/ristrettolo.gy/index.md

 Sorry, I was getting carried away.
 The point is, JavaScript is a good language hampered by a syntax that was very, very necessary to capture mindshare in 199x, but is holding it back in 201x.
 And Jeremy did something about it, he wrote [CoffeeScript].

-Yada, yada, and now CoffeeScript is possibly the best way to write application code targeting JavaScript runtimes.
+Yada, yada, and now CoffeeScript could be the best way to write application code targeting JavaScript runtimes.
 I use pure JavaScript most of the time when writing *libraries*, because lots of pure JavaScript users need to read the code, but when I'm writing code for a team, it's CoffeeScript, CoffeeScript, CoffeeScript.

+> "I was also seriously caught up by [the] digression into espresso, ristretto, etc.
+Worth the purchase just for the intro."—*Chris Smith*

 ## CoffeeScript Ristretto

 I like almost all of the books I've read that introduce the CoffeeScript language.
 They do a great job of teaching you how the syntax works.
 Some walk you through building something big enough to touch on many features but small enough to fit in a week or two of reading.

 But what I hadn't seen was a book that addressed the underlying semantics, the functions, functions, functions orientation of the JavaScript runtime.
 So I set out to write such a book.
-Not a book about "functional programming," the world needs another discussion of folds, unfolds, lazy lists, and purely functional data structures like it needs another Haskell or Clojure blog post explaining that Schrödinger's Cat is a Monad.
+Not a book about "functional programming," the world needs another discussion of folds, unfolds, lazy lists, and purely functional data structures like it needs another Haskell or Clojure blog post explaining that "Schrödinger's Cat is a Monad".

 But a book about programming with functions as first-class values, a book that embraces the fact that CoffeeScript methods, like JavaScript methods, are functions.
 A book that dares to start the story at the very beginning but not falter and work from there up to very advanced topics like refactoring to method combinators and decorators.
 A book that complements what you read elsewhere and already know, a book that acts like a multiplier of your skills.

+That was a book I thought was worth writing, and a lot of people think it's worth reading!

+"Best explanation of closures i've seen yet."—*Jerry Anning*

 ## Is this book for you?